realworldocaml/book/en/05-records.md

 `Field.t`.
 The `Field` module provides the following functions:

 * `Field.name`, which returns the name of a field
-* `Field.get`, which returns the content of afield
+* `Field.get`, which returns the content of a field
 * `Field.fset`, which does a functional update of a field
 * `Field.setter`, which returns `None` if the field is not mutable or `Some f` if it is, where `f` is a function for mutating that field.